jgerman/advent_of_code_2022/README.md

 I think I could clean this up to be more readable, especially around variable names...
 I mixed the time var and the pixel vars in a way I probably shouldn't have.

+## Day 11

+Brute force worked on task 1.
+Task 2 failed with an integer overflow, which was obviously the trick, how to represent the numbers.
+Took me a awhile to think through but the big clue was all the divisors were primes.
+If you just tracked the remainder for each potential divisor you can keep to low numbers.
+Should work just fine for non-primes too but seeing those primes just pushed me in the direction of thinking in "atomic" values.

+I'm sure there's a clever way to do it I missed, but I got the answer.
+Probably could use some optimization and task 1 needs to be re-written to work with task 2 but that should be fairly straight-forward.